NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Wolf Pack have covered the spread twice this season when favored by 6.5 points or more (in three chances).

-- NC State's games this year have hit the over on four of seven set point totals (57.1%).
+- NC State's games this year have gone over the total in four out of seven opportunities (57.1%).

-- When NC State records more than 27.0 points, it is 3-2 against the spread and 4-1 overall.
+- NC State is 3-2 against the spread and 4-1 overall this season when the team notches more than 27.0 points.

-- In games that NC State piles up over 423.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- When NC State piles up more than 423.1 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Wolf Pack have six turnovers, five fewer than the Cardinals have takeaways (11).
+- The Wolf Pack have turned the ball over six times this season, five fewer than the Cardinals have forced (11).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.